 Cities and Towns Without a Coronavirus Case

-There are many cities, towns and pueblos in Colombia that haven’t reported a single coronavirus case.
+There are some cities, towns and pueblos in Colombia that haven’t reported a single coronavirus case.

-For example, there are reportedly several municipalities in Antioquia without a case and these COVID-19 free municipalities in Antioquia are being permitted to start to lift the quarantine.
+For example, there are reportedly several municipalities in Antioquia without a case and these COVID-19 free municipalities in Antioquia were being permitted to start to lift the quarantine.

 All of these cities and towns without a case likely will return to normal faster than the biggest cities in Colombia.
 Previously nearly 200 COVID-19 free municipalities in Colombia have been permitted to start to lift the mandatory quarantine.
 But some had to return to quarantine due to cases.